riz4d/IG-BOT/README.md

 `node index.js`

 ## Warning
-Use this script in your own risk, i'm not responsible if any issues on account
+Use this script in your own risk, i'm not responsible if any issues on your account

 ## Contributors